billzyj/repacss-benchmarking/README.md

 # Power-aware HPC Benchmarking

-This project integrates power profiling capabilities with standard HPC benchmarks to measure and analyze energy consumption during benchmark execution.
-It provides a comprehensive framework for power-aware performance analysis of HPC systems.
+This project provides standard HPC benchmarks and experiment data for power-aware analysis.
+It focuses on running and organizing benchmarks and their results; power monitoring and detailed power analysis are handled in a separate repository, [`Repacss-power-profiling`](https://github.com/billzyj/Repacss-power-profiling).

 ## Table of Contents
 - [Prerequisites](#prerequisites)